1915 Alberta liquor plebiscite: Aftermath

 The province voted overwhelmingly in favor of the new Liquor Act, and the binding plebiscite implemented prohibition in Alberta effective July 1, 1916, eleven months after the vote.

 The aftermath was challenging for hotels and clubs, with many of them closing down or being sold prior to the enforcement of the Liquor Act.
 On June 30, 1916, the last day of liquor service, a large number of people crowded into hotels and bars.
 However, bar operators struggled to estimate the necessary liquor supplies, as they didn't want to be left with excess inventory.
 Red Deer bars ran dry on June 29, and Calgary bars reportedly ran out of beer by noon on June 30.
 Reporters in Edmonton witnessed patrons lining up to purchase liquor to take home instead of consuming it in the bar.
 Historian Hugh Dempsey noted that the day before prohibition was celebrated across Alberta with minimal disruption or arrests, thanks to prepared police officers.

 Prohibition proved difficult for the government to enforce, as the North-West Mounted Police refused to carry out the resource-intensive law.
 Consequently, in March 1917, the Alberta government withdrew the North-West Mounted Police and established the Alberta Provincial Police due to the combined challenges of prohibition, reduced manpower from the First World War, and additional domestic wartime responsibilities.
-Despite prohibition, Albertans found various ways to circumvent the law, such as consuming spirits with alcohol content below 2.5 percent, and engaging in private importation although prohibited by federal law during the First World War and again after 1920.
+Despite prohibition, Albertans found various ways to circumvent the law, such as consuming spirits with alcohol content below 2.5 per cent, and engaging in private importation although prohibited by federal law during the First World War and again after 1920.
 Additionally, alcohol for medicinal purposes remained available.
 It's worth noting that Alberta's Liquor Act did not prohibit the manufacturing of liquor within the province.

 The financial impact of prohibition on the Alberta government was significant, as revenue from government-controlled liquor sales dropped to nearly zero in 1916 and only began to recover in 1919 when doctors started writing wholesale prescriptions in response to the Spanish flu pandemic.
 Rejecting the plebiscite would have reduced the government deficit by at least $1 million annually.
 In 1914, the government had reported an income of $251,575 from liquor licenses.

 In 1920, the government of Canada held a national plebiscite on prohibition, and Albertans once again voted in favor of maintaining prohibition and banning the importation of liquor across provincial borders, which meant a return to the federal First World War prohibition law.
 However, the margin was smaller, with 60.55 per cent in favor.

 In 1923, the Alberta government held another plebiscite, and this time the electorate overwhelmingly approved government-controlled liquor sales and the end of prohibition in Alberta, seven years after it was implemented.